IsaacScript/isaacscript/docs/directory-structure.md

 title: Project Directory Structure
 ---

-When you use the `create-isaacscript-mod` tool, it will automatically load a directory with some files for you.
+When you use the `isaacscript init`, it will automatically load a directory with some files for you.

 **You do not need to know what all of these files are for**, so if you want to dive into coding your mod, skip reading this page.